mebz2/eduvault/README.md

    - file_path varchar(255)
    - uploaded_date datetime (DEFAULT(current date and time))

-- **If you chose a custom name for the database, change the specifications in database.php found in the root directory.
-And you if gave any of the attributes custome names make sure to change the sql queries in the php files.**
+- **If you chose a custom name for the database, change the specifications in *config/connect.php* found in the root directory.
+And if you gave any of the attributes custom names make sure to change the sql queries in the php files.**

 ### ER Diagram
 ![](assets/images/er-diagram.png)